Ruhollah Khomeini: Pre-revolutionary political activity

 Aware of the importance of broadening his base, Khomeini reached out to Islamic reformists and secular enemies of the Shah, groups that he and his supporters would suppress after taking and consolidating power.
 After the 1977 death of Ali Shariati, an Islamic reformist and political revolutionary author, academic, and philosopher who greatly accelerated the Islamic revival among young educated Iranians, Khomeini became the most influential leader of the opposition to the Shah.
 Adding to his mystique was the circulation among Iranians in the 1970s of an old Shia saying attributed to the seventh Imam, Musa al-Kazim.
 Prior to his death in 799, al-Kazim was said to have prophesied that "[a] man will come out from Qom and he will summon people to the right path".
 In late 1978, a rumour swept the country that Khomeini's face could be seen in the full moon.
 Millions of people were said to have seen it and the event was celebrated in thousands of mosques.
-The phenomenon was thought to demonstrate that by late 1978 he was increasingly regarded as a messianic figure in Iran and perceived by many as the spiritual as well as political leader of the revolt.
+The phenomenon was thought to demonstrate that by late 1978 he was increasingly regarded as a messianic figure in Iran and was perceived by many as the spiritual as well as political leader of the revolt.

 As protests grew, so did his profile and importance.
-Although several thousand kilometers away from Iran in Paris, Khomeini set the course of the revolution, urging Iranians not to compromise and ordering work stoppages against the regime.
+Although several thousand kilometers away from Iran in Paris, Khomeini set the course of the revolution, urging Iranians not to compromise and ordering work stoppages against the shah's regime.
 During the last few months of his exile, Khomeini received a constant stream of reporters, supporters, and notables, eager to hear the spiritual leader of the revolution.
-While in exile, Khomeini developed what historian Ervand Abrahamian described as a "populist clerical version of Shii Islam".
-Khomeini modified previous Shii interpretations of Islam in a number of ways that included aggressive approaches to espousing the general interests of the mostazafin, forcefully arguing that the clergy's sacred duty was to take over the state so that it could implement shari'a, and exhorting followers to protest.
+While in exile, Khomeini developed what historian Ervand Abrahamian described as a "populist clerical version of Shia Islam".
+Khomeini modified previous Shia interpretations of Islam in a number of ways that included aggressive approaches to espousing the general interests of the mostazafin, forcefully arguing that the clergy's sacred duty was to take over the state so that it could implement sharia, and exhorting followers to protest.
 Despite their ideological differences, Khomeini also allied with the People's Mujahedin of Iran during the early 1970s and started funding their armed operations against the Shah.